Some answers on how coaching works for barristers, solicitors and legal executives

 If I haven’t invented a question that suits you, please get in touch and let me know: email@example.com

-Who would benefit from coaching?
+Who would benefit from coaching for lawyers?

 Anyone who has an area of life they’d like to improve.
 If your life is perfect it’s probably not for you.
 But, if you’re not quite there, it might be.
 If you would like to achieve the goals you’ve always talked about but never quite got around to starting, or you’ve been putting off seeking promotion or asking for a pay rise, coaching could help you.

 It is common for a company to sponsor the coaching for those heading for promotion, or partnership, or to improve productivity and performance within the team or the firm.

 For the self-employed – including barristers – improving time management is a common theme, as well as practice management and moving towards Silk or the bench.

 Assignments could be focused on a particular goal – improving presentation skills, for example, or simply to provide support during a transitional period.
 We often see people become unstuck and achieve what they’ve wanted for a long time – coaching gets them there.

 What happens in a session when a lawyer is being coached?